 Since I’m a mother and a housewife, I stop in front of the mirror just when I need to clean it up!
 Oh, and of course, around it to clean up all the mess after doing my make-up and hairstyle in the morning.
 And I have to admit – it’s getting more and more serious.
 Especially during springtime, my hair starts to fall off and I can’t seem to stop it.

 Recently, I shared my issues with my best friend and she told me to calm down.
 She gave me a precious advice when looking for help to clean up my home.
-The secrets she shared with me totally changed my approach to fixing my hair and keeping my home looking good.
+The secrets she shared with me totally changed my approach to fixing and growing my hair thicker to keeping my home looking good.
 The morning madness now seems a lot easier to go through.

 Here are the 8 Express Hairstyles I use on my way to perfect hair: